pupil-labs/pupil-docs/src/developer/core/README.md

 ```

 #### Throughput
 During a test we have run dual 120fps eye tracking with a dummy gaze mapper that turned every pupil datum into a gaze datum.
 This is effectively 480 messages/sec.
-The main process running the `IPC backbone proxi` showed a cpu load of `3%` on a MacBook Air (late 2012).
+The main process running the `IPC backbone proxy` showed a cpu load of `3%` on a MacBook Air (late 2012).

 Artificially increasing the pupil messages by a factor 100 increases the message load to  24.000 pupil messages/sec.
-At this rate the gaze mapper cannot keep up but the `IPC backbone proxi` runs at only `38%` cpu load.
+At this rate the gaze mapper cannot keep up but the `IPC backbone proxy` runs at only `38%` cpu load.

 It appears ZMQ is indeed highly optimized for speed.